tciuro/NanoStore/README.md

 * Full SQLite access available
 * How does it work?

-The basic unit of data in NanoStore is called NanoObject.
-A NanoObject is any object which conforms to the NSFNanoObjectProtocol protocol.
+The basic unit of data in NanoStore is called `NanoObject`.
+A `NanoObject` is any object which conforms to the `NSFNanoObjectProtocol` protocol.

 # Structure of a NanoObject object

-At its core, a NanoObject is nothing more than a wrapper around two properties:
+At its core, a `NanoObject` is nothing more than a wrapper around two properties:

 * A dictionary which contains the metadata (provided by the developer)
 * A key (UUID) that identifies the object (provided by NanoStore)